Blendify/blender-manual/trunk/blender_docs/manual/modeling/curves/properties/geometry.rst

 Let us taper a simple curve circle extruded object using a taper curve.
 Add a curve, then exit *Edit Mode*.
-Add another one (a closed one, like a circle); call it "BevelCurve", and enter its name in the *Bevel Object* field of the first curve (*Curve and Surface* tab).
+Add another one (a closed one, like a circle); call it "BevelCurve", and enter its name in the *Bevel Object* field of the first curve (*Curve* tab).
 We now have a pipe.
 Add a third curve while in *Object Mode* and call it "TaperCurve".
 Adjust the left control-point by raising it up about 5 units.

 Now return to the Object tab,
-and edit the first curve's *Taper Object* field in the Curve and Surface panel to reference the new taper curve which we called "TaperCurve".
+and edit the first curve's *Taper Object* field in the Geometry panel to reference the new taper curve which we called "TaperCurve".
 When you hit enter the taper curve is applied immediately, with the results shown in Fig. :ref:`fig-curves-extrude-taber-curve`.